-The formation of Rosherville Limited, with the authority as sole shareholder, enables the provision of commercial services to local residents and businesses, with profits helping fund and sustain essential frontline services.
-In 2020-21, this commercial agenda was further enhanced through the establishment of subsidiaries Rosherville Servicing Limited and Rosherville Property Development Limited.
+The formation of Rosherville Limited, with the authority as sole shareholder, enables the provision of commercial services to local residents and businesses, with profits helping fund and sustain essential frontline services, whilst equally providing tangible social value e.g. local employment opportunities.
+This commercial agenda has been further enhanced through the establishment of subsidiaries Rosherville Servicing Limited and Rosherville Property Development Limited and, in 2021-22, approval of the formation of Rosherville Repairs & Maintenance.

-The companies have been established to operate with a high degree of commercial freedom, which is underpinned by the commitment to the principles and best practice advocated by the Lawyers in Local Government (LLG) guidance note; The Governance of Council Interests in Companies.
+The companies have been established to operate with a high degree of commercial freedom, underpinned by a commitment to the principles and best practice advocated by the Lawyers in Local Government guidance note; The Governance of Council Interests in Companies.